tdauth/cpp-futures-promises/README.md

 * Update the implementations of `firstN` and `firstNSucc` which had a possible data race when completing the promise with the vector.
 * What about possible timeouts?
 For example if `firstSucc` leads to a future which is never completed since both futures fail?
 Should it not fail with the final failure?
 * Since it is allowed to register only one callback per future, it should move out the state and maybe use && similiar to Folly which would require a `std::move` on every future.
+* Instead of `then` we can use `onComplete` as basic method.
+* The Scala FP `find` is implemented the way that one future after another is searched for the result.
+Hence, it cannot be used to implement `firstSucc` with a guard.
+TODO Look again at the implementation.

 #### Boost.Thread Implementation
 * Describe the implementation with the help of Boost.Thread.